UB-Heidelberg/kbartExport/README.md

 ```
 and can be configured in the plugin's settings.

-Further information concerning KBART in general can be found at https://service-wiki.hbz-nrw.de/pages/viewpage.action?pageId=470024321 and the links therein.
+Further information concerning KBART in general can be found at https://service-wiki.hbz-nrw.de/pages/viewpage.action?pageId=470024321 (in german) and the links therein (in english).

 ## Installation
 ```plaintext